myint/syntastic-extras/README.rst

     " directory.
 It ignores warnings in included files by using `-isystem` " instead of `-I`.
-It also supports `compile_commands.json` files generated " by CMake. `compile_commands.json` is used if the Syntastic configuration " file is not found. `compile_commands.json` is found using a ancestor " search for `build/compile_commands.json`.
+It also supports `compile_commands.json` files generated " by CMake. `compile_commands.json` is used if the Syntastic configuration " file is not found. `compile_commands.json` is found using an ancestor " search for `build/compile_commands.json`.
     let g:syntastic_c_checkers = ['check']